History of Aaron Gordon in Timeline

 2020: Partnership with 361 Degrees and Donation to Homeless Education Fund

-In 2020, Aaron Gordon signed a partnership agreement with the Chinese sports brand 361 Degrees and donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida.
-The goal was to help children adversely affected by school districts canceling classes during the coronavirus pandemic.
+In 2020, Aaron Gordon signed a partnership agreement with Chinese sports brand 361 Degrees and donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida, helping children affected by school closures during the coronavirus pandemic.

-In 2020, Aaron Gordon was a runner-up in the NBA Slam Dunk Contest, losing to Derrick Jones Jr.
+In 2020, Aaron Gordon was runner-up in the Slam Dunk Contest to Derrick Jones Jr. at the NBA All-Star Weekend.

-On March 19, 2021, Aaron Gordon posted a season-high 38 points against the Brooklyn Nets, also knocking down a career-high seven 3-pointers.
+On March 19, 2021, Aaron Gordon posted a season-high 38 points and hit a career-high seven 3-pointers in a victory against the Brooklyn Nets.

 March 25, 2021: Traded to Denver Nuggets